 Considering how closely you need to work with your virtual assistant, it is quite crucial to find someone whose personality is compatible with yours.
 For example, would you feel comfortable working remotely with someone who doesn’t talk at all?
 You need to have a clear understanding of the interpersonal qualities you are looking for in a person who you won’t meet face to face every day.

 Staying connected is pivotal when you are working with a virtual assistant.
+We’ve mentioned before the need for open communication.
+So consider how difficult this might be if you were to work with someone on the other side of the planet — with radically different hours.
 Thanks to the Internet, there are several ways to interface with people who are sitting miles away.
 But it’s also important to find someone who is comfortable with your work hours.
 For example, if you are sitting in the U.S., would it help hiring a virtual assistant in Malaysia when you have to be in contact on a daily basis?

 You may not always need to hire a virtual assistant with several years of experience.
 A comparatively less experienced person can also do a great job as long as he/she has the determination to learn.
 You may need to groom that person first, but the pay-offs are greater when you consider their considerably low cost.